CITE Framework

 • promote joyful, meaningful learning

-…for teacher educators, teacher candidates and alum, P-12 students, families, and communities,
+….for teacher educators, teacher candidates and alum, P-12 students, families, and communities.

-• Co-learn and co-construct knowledge in communities
+• Co-learning and co-construction of knowledge in communities

-• Center creativity and expression
+• Centering creativity and expression

-• Critique tools, tech and tech cultures
+• Vetting and critiquing tools, tech and tech cultures

 Computing and Digital Practices